 In addition to the information below, consumers can learn more about how to protect seniors from financial exploitation by attending the Zoom webinar on Tuesday, June 15 from 3:00pm-4:30pm on “Financial Scams Affecting the Elderly,” sponsored by our partners at the U.S. Attorney’s Office for the Northern District of Georgia, the U.S. Postal Inspection Service, the Prosecuting Attorneys’ Council of Georgia, and the American Bankers Association.
 To join the webinar at the scheduled time, go to https://us02web.zoom.us/j/83419646033?pwd=eTZwakpMVXJiV2JNMGs5NVd3YVAvUT09#success.
 If prompted, enter passcode 458504, webinar ID: 834 1964 6033.
 Consumers may also phone in to the call (audio only) by dialing 312-626-6799 or 929-436-2866.

-Elder abuse includes physical, sexual and emotional abuse, neglect and financial exploitation.
-Below are explanations, signs to look out for and resources for reporting abuse and protecting loved ones.
+Elder abuse includes physical, sexual and emotional abuse, neglect, and financial exploitation.
+Below are explanations, signs of abuse to look out for, and resources for reporting abuse and protecting loved ones.

 - Not only does physical abuse include hitting, beating or intentionally hurting someone; it also includes the improper use of restraints or medications, forcing someone to remain in a bed or chair, or forcing someone to remain in a room (including locking them in).